ogunleye0720/CDK-Erigon-Methods/README.md

 Commit and push your changes, then open a PR.

-PR would merged if all test cases pass on CI.
+PR would merged be if all test cases pass on CI.